 We continually explore various sources of liquidity to ensure financing flexibility, including leasing alternatives, issuing new or refinancing existing debt, and raising equity through private or public offerings.
 Although we stay abreast of such financing alternatives, we believe we have the ability during the next 12 months to finance our operations primarily through internally generated funds or through the use of additional financing that currently is available to us.
-In the event that we are unable to finance our operations with the internally generated funds or through the use of additional financing that currently is available to us, we may need to seek additional credit or access capital markets for additional funds.
-We can provide no assurance that we would be successful in this regard, especially in light of our recent operating performance.
+In the event that we are unable to finance our operations with the internally generated funds or through the use of additional financing the use of additional financing that currently is available to us.
+In the event that we are unable to us, we may need to seek additional credit or access capital markets for additional funds.
+We can provide no assurance that we would be successful in this regard.